AsherBond/glusterflow/README.md

 __1. Install Glupy on your GlusterFS nodes__

-GlusterFlow depends on Glupy being installed on your GlusterFS nodes first.
+GlusterFlow depends on Glupy being installed on your GlusterFS nodes first:

 * If you're using a recent version of Gluster (3.5 and above), then Glupy should already be installed as part of it.